 A new session of our Foundational and Coach Approach courses begins every 4 to 6 weeks, except December.
 Since we have students from across the globe and country, we vary the times of the course, so you will want to find one which fits best into your schedule.

 We also offer the Foundational Course for Christian Coaches twice year, usually in January and July.
-While identical in terms of focus, materials, and level of learning as our Foundational course, this course goes further by incorporating Scriptures and prayer for those who want to incorporate their faith in coaching.
+While identical in terms of focus, materials, and level of learning as our Foundational course, this course goes further by incorporating Scripture and prayer for those who want to incorporate their faith in coaching.

 Most of our elective and advanced courses are scheduled numerous times throughout the year and the Self-directed courses are available all year long.
 Information on frequency, etc. can be seen on each course page, as well as an opportunity to be notified when a course you want is listed or goes on sale.